 “Is that a record?”
 Paul asked, stunned.

-Not only did the diagnosis — and severity — of his heart disease shock Paul, a 58-year-old software sales and marketing consultant from Owen Sound, Ont.
-But the COVID-19 pandemic made for uncertainty and extra challenges during his diagnosis and treatment.
+The diagnosis and its severity shocked Paul, a 58-year-old software sales and marketing consultant from Owen Sound, Ont.
+The COVID-19 pandemic added uncertainty and extra challenges during his diagnosis and treatment.

 It was November 2020 when Paul first suspected something was wrong.
 He got more winded than usual during his weekly hockey game.
 Then, on a hike with his wife, Susan, he felt tightness in his chest and pain in one arm after climbing a hill.
 “I got out my phone and started Googling,” he recalls.